Agnostic Core, Specific Edges

 if not user: raise NotFoundError()

-if not user.is_active: return user
+if not user.is_active: return None

 updated = User(**user, is_active=False)